avrovulcanxh607/teletext-inserter-tnv1000/README.md

 The PCB files were exported from EasyEDA - I'm not especially sure how one goes about re-importing them for use... but that sounds like a you problem.
 If it proves too impossible this is one situation where I may look into it if someone asks.

+Oh yeah, the ATTiny13...
+That was a crude solution to a problem I had sequencing the power supplies coming up.
+Basically all it does is bring up each rail about 500ms apart.
+I can't find the code for it, but if you've figured everything else out you should have no problem figuring that out.
+Or just tie all the power supplies permanently on, hope for the best..!

+If you do decide to do something cool with this design, please consider posting photos of it to Bluesky and tagging "@nmsni.co.uk", I would love to see it!

+Also... consider kicking a quid or two my way at [Ko-Fi](https://ko-fi.com/avrovulcanxh607).
+It took a fair bit of time to figure this out.

 Useful Resources:

 [ADV7182a Product Info](https://www.analog.com/en/products/adv7182a.html)

 [ADV7391 Product Info](https://www.analog.com/en/products/adv7391.html)

 [TNV1000 Manual/Notes](https://internal.nathanmediaservices.co.uk/downloads/TNV-1000%20manual.pdf)